JiMadness/yassir-air-quality-api/README.md

 The following environment variables need to be set:

+- `PORT`: The port that the server will use.
 - `MONGO_URI`: The MongoDB connection string.
 - `AIR_QUALITY_API_URL`: The base URL for the air quality API.
 - `API_KEY`: The API key for the air quality API.